The Eye Master Collection, $39 Ulta

 I just want to throw out there that tools matter.
 If you try to blend eyeshadow with a flat brush, it’s not going to work.

 Jaclyn Hill Master Brush Set by Morphe a few years ago, and it’s a total game changer.
-Fair warning…it’s super expensive but worth every penny.
+Fair warning…it’s kinda expensive but worth every penny.

 If anything, check out the more affordable